tjbaron/dsl-toolkit/README.md

 # DSL Toolkit

-A toolkit to create domain specific languages and evaluate/execute them all within Javascript / Typescript.
+A toolkit to create domain specific languages (DSL) and evaluate/execute them all within Javascript / Typescript.

 ## Roadmap